OpenSourceEconomics/respy/docs/index.rst

 ----

-**respy** is an open source framework written in Python for the simulation and estimation of some finite-horizon discrete choice dynamic programming models.
+**respy** is an open source framework written in Python for the simulation and estimation of some :term:`finite-horizon` :term:`discrete choice` :term:`dynamic programming` models.

 With conda available on your path, installing **respy** is as simple as typing